 A Flashback can involve any combination of the six senses:

-Making things even more complex is the fact that the intensity of the Coping With Flashbacks may vary.
+Making things even more complex is the fact that the intensity of the flashbacks may vary.
 Generally the first recall of any event is the most intense.
 This first recall can have incredible impact and can disrupt the individual for several days or even weeks.
 Specific “triggers” can also increase the intensity of a given flashback.

 When I started experiencing flashbacks, I categorized them not only by the senses involved but also by the intensity.